- CLASS: Mammalia (Mammals)

 Marooned on Madagascar for millions of years, the fossa became the largest native carnivore and dominated the island.
 Today, fossas are classified as a vulnerable species, with only about 2,500 in the wilderness.
 As one of the island's top predators, fossas do not have natural enemies.
-Yet it is estimated the 90 percent of Madagascar’s native forest habitat is gone, and what is left is considered a key biodiversity hotspot.
+Yet it is estimated that 90 percent of Madagascar’s native forest habitat is gone, and what is left is considered a key biodiversity hotspot.
 It is home to 35 lemur species, but lemurs need the forest to survive.
 In turn, fossas depend on lemurs as a food source.
 Fossas also have to compete for food with introduced species like civets.
 And there are diseases that threaten fossas: for example, rabies was introduced to the island by domestic dogs and wild cats.

 Fossas also face another hurdle: they have an unfavorable reputation with villagers, who see them as vermin, competitors for resources, and predators of farm animals.
 They tell bedtime stories of fossas snuffing out campfires and killing entire coops of chickens.
 These tales have unfairly given the fossa a bad reputation.
 Yet because of this sinister standing, many Malagasy people fear fossas and consider them dangerous.

 The fossa has help, though, because it is protected from export and trade.
 Ecotourism also helps the fossa and other wildlife in Madagascar.
 When people travel to this island to see its amazing biodiversity, their visits provide money for the local people and encourage them to keep the forests as they are.